-- Conferences to give papers or participate in panels (including registration fees). - Specific research needs, e.g. visit to archives, galleries, collections, or libraries. - Language study or short summer courses relevant to doctoral research. - CAA travel and related costs when specific sessions are key to research (funding may cover the registration fee, but not the cost of CAA membership). - Travel and related costs for job interviews at CAA and other national conferences (such as AHA, AIA/SCS or ASA)
+- Conferences to give papers or participate in panels (including registration fees). - Specific research needs, e.g. visit to archives, galleries, collections, or libraries. - Language study or short summer courses relevant to doctoral research. - CAA travel and related costs when specific sessions are key to research (funding may cover the registration fee, but not the cost of CAA membership).

+Travel and related costs for job interviews at national conferences (such as AHA, AIA/SCS or ASA)

 Applications for Art History Department Graduate Student Research Awards will be considered twice each year, in September/October (for Winter break/Spring semester) and in March/April (for Summer break/Fall semester).
-Specific due dates vary year-to-year, but fall within those parameters.
+Specific due dates vary year-to-year.
 Application Guidelines will be distributed annually.

 As the costs of graduate training and foreign study continue to rise and University resources come under increasing pressure, students are urged to exert individual initiative in securing funding from outside sources.
+Note that the Graduate School will not hold a final year of fellowship indefinitely.
+There are usually opportunities for additional funding both external and internal beyond the fifth year, including TAships.